Graft and Fistula Maintenance

 Arteriovenous (AV) Fistula Catheter

 The AV fistula is a type of permanent vascular catheter involving a direct connection between an artery (carries blood away from the heart) and a vein (carries blood back to the heart) where two needles are inserted for withdrawing blood and returning filtered blood.
 The connection between a vein and artery, (underneath the skin), allows for adequate blood flow during dialysis and leads to stronger veins to make repeated needle insertion easier.
 This artificial connection allows the vein to become larger and for the walls of the vein to thicken, also called maturation.
 A mature fistula makes it easier for the vein to be punctured repeatedly for dialysis.
 Maturation typically takes three to six months to occur, but in rare cases, can take up to a year.
-AV Fistulas are the preferred vascular catheters for long-term dialysis patients because they last longer than any other catheter and are less prone to infection and clotting.
+AV Fistulas are the preferred vascular catheters for long-term dialysis patients because they last longer than any other catheters and are less prone to infection and clotting.

 Arteriovenous Graft Catheter